Axonometric waterfront urban masterplan with nine courtyard blocks and landscaped public spaces and rooftop amenities.

 To connect with Gagandeep Sandhu, visit his LinkedIn profile or reach out via email at sandhugagandeep44@gmail.com.

-In floating housing, we glimpse not just a technical solution, but a new social contract—one in which cities rise, quite literally, to meet their greatest challenges.
-With emerging talent like Sandhu at the helm, London’s architectural future looks buoyant indeed.
+In floating housing, we glimpse not just a technical solution but a new model for how cities can adapt to their greatest challenges.

 Comments: